servalproject/serval-dna/INSTALL.md

 Build
 -----

-To compile Serval DNA from source, run the following commands:
+To compile a native (ie, not cross-compiled) Serval DNA from source, run the following commands:

     $ cd $HOME/src/serval-dna
     $ autoreconf -f -i